 Grant in 2018

-PixCell Medical Technologies develops, produces, and markets portable medical diagnostic products for point of care testing.
-PixCell's products are based on its innovative Viscoelastic Focusing (VEF) technology and single use cartridges that enable rapid, accurate and simple blood sampling and analysis.
-Results are displayed within minutes in an easily readable format.
-PixCell's mission is to make tests currently restricted to the laboratory more accessible, easy to use and affordable.
+PixCell Medical Technologies specializes in the development, production, and marketing of portable medical diagnostic products designed for point of care testing.
+Utilizing its innovative Viscoelastic Focusing (VEF) technology, the company offers single-use cartridges that facilitate rapid, accurate, and straightforward blood sampling and analysis.
+The results from these tests are available within minutes and presented in an easily interpretable format.
+PixCell aims to enhance accessibility to medical testing, making procedures typically confined to laboratory settings more user-friendly and affordable for a broader audience.

 Serosep